Arab Socialist Ba'ath Party – Syria Region

+lines; wherein all state agencies, party organisations, public institutions, civil entities, media and health infrastructure were tightly dominated by the military establishment and the Mukhabarat (intelligence services).

-The 1966 coup d'état by the radical left-wing faction of Salah Jadid and General Hafez al-Assad ousted the Old Guard of Ba'ath leadership consisting of Michel Aflaq and Salah al-Din Bitar; and dissolved the National Command of the united Ba'ath party.
-The leftist faction of the Syrian Baath advanced a strictly socialist economic programme, pursued closer alliance with the Syrian communists, "progressive" Arab states and the Soviet Bloc and prioritised the spread of socialist revolution in the neighbouring "reactionary" Arab states over pan-Arab unity.
-The official ideology preached by the Syrian Ba'ath is known as neo-Ba'athism, a school of Ba'athist thought that denounces Aflaq and Bitar and eulogizes Alawite philosopher Zaki al-Arsuzi as the leading theoretician.
-In another coup in 1970, officially dubbed the "Corrective Movement", Hafez al-Assad would overthrow the Jadid faction and tone down the revolutionary measures.
-The new regime emphasized building socialism in Syria first and was open to alliances with the neighbouring countries.
-Since this period, the party has adopted Assadism as its official ideology; promoting a personality cult centred around the Assad dynasty.
+The 1966 coup d'état carried out by the radical left-wing faction of Salah Jadid and Hafez al-Assad ousted the Old Guard of Ba'ath leadership consisting of Aflaq and Bitar; and dissolved the National Command of the united Ba'ath Party.
+The leftist faction of the Syrian Ba'ath advanced a strictly socialist economic programme, pursued a closer alliance with the Syrian communists, "progressive" Arab states and the Soviet Bloc, and prioritised the spread of socialist revolution in the neighbouring "reactionary" Arab states over pan-Arab unity.
+The official ideology preached by the Syrian Ba'ath is known as neo-Ba'athism, a school of Ba'athist thought that denounces Aflaq and Bitar and eulogizes Alawite philosopher Arsuzi as its leading theoretician.
+In another coup in 1970, officially dubbed the "Corrective Revolution", Hafez al-Assad would overthrow the Jadid faction and tone down the revolutionary measures.
+The new regime emphasized building socialism in Syria first and was open to alliances with neighbouring countries.
+From this period, the party adopted Assadism as its official ideology, promoting a personality cult centred around the Assad dynasty.

+Following the fall of the Assad regime on 8 December 2024, on 11 December, the party suspended all activities "until further notice" and transferred its assets to the Syrian caretaker government.
+On 29 January 2025, the party was formally dissolved by the Syrian caretaker government during the Syrian Revolution Victory Conference.